ThomasHeb/4AxisFoamCutter/README.md

   - switch speed between feed and homing seek for fast traveling (selected homing seek speed is indicated by LED
 - SD-Card
   - read file list from SD-Card (only with defined file extensions (config.h), only from root directory, keep filenames short)
+  - valid gcode file extensions: .nc, .gcode (you may change the file extension to oneof these)
   - execute a file from the SD-Card
   - visualise the progress (bytes read and send to gcode processing, not bytes really executed)
 - Hotwire